Domiii/dbux/README.md

    * At the same time, Proxy property access, also very much by design, often has side effects.
    * -> This means that in many scenarios where Proxies (with side effects) are in play, you might just not be able to use Dbux properly.

-In the future, we will hope to more easily control what gets traced and when, to prevent accessing property getters with side-effects.
-For example by allowing in-line comment directives (just like Eslint does it), but we sadly just don't have that yet.
-Tracked in issue #209.
+You can completely disable tracing of any sensitive AST nodes by preceding them with a `/* dbux disable */` comment.
+Tracked in issue [#209](https://github.com/Domiii/dbux/issues/209).

 ## `eval` and dynamically loaded code

 As a general rule of thumb - Any dynamically loaded code will currently not be traced.
 That is because we are not proactively scanning the application for code injections or outside code references.

-Affected examples include:
+This includes:

 * Calling `eval` on non-instrumented code
 * Any kind of `<script>` tags containing or referencing non-instrumented code

-In order to trace such code, the runtime would have to:

-1. (Probably) stop execution of the application.
-2. "Babel the code" with `@dbux/babel-plugin` enabled.
-3. Replace the code with the instrumented version
-4. Resume.

-While this is not impossible, we certainly do not currently support this feature.
+* If it is not generated dynamically: instrument that code beforehand.
+* If the code is generated dynamically, Dbux cannot be of help right now, as we would have to ship and inject `@dbux/babel-plugin` dynamically.
+While this is not impossible, it is not at all a priority to us.
+Contact us if you really need this to work.

 ## Function.prototype.toString and Function.name do not behave as expected

-Because we instrument the function body, and sometimes even change the structure of functions to allow better tracing their behavior, their `toString()` and `name` might not be what you expect it to be.
+Because we instrument the function body, and sometimes even change the structure of functions, to allow better tracing their behavior, their `myFunc.toString()` is not what you expect it to be. `name` on the other hand should always survive (or so we hope).

 This is only of concern to those who rely on serializing and deserializing functions, e.g. for sending functions of to run in a `webworker` ([related discussion here](https://stackoverflow.com/questions/11354992/why-cant-web-worker-call-a-function-directly)).

-## SyntaxError: Unexpected reserved word 'XX'

-* Example: When just running `var public = 3;` in `node` or the browser, you don't get an error.
-However when running the same code with [@dbux/cli](dbux-cli#readme) (which is also invoked when pressing the `Dbux VSCode Plugin`'s "Run with Dbux" button), it throws a synxtax error.
-* That is because:
-   1. `public` (and others) are reserved keywords and using reserved keywords is only an error in **strict mode** ([relevant discussion here](https://stackoverflow.com/questions/6458935/just-how-reserved-are-the-words-private-and-public-in-javascript)).
-   2. [@dbux/cli](dbux-cli#readme) uses [@babel/register](https://babeljs.io/docs/en/babel-register) with a bunch of default settings.
-   3. By default, babel treats js files as [ESModules](https://nodejs.org/api/esm.html) (or `esm`s), and ESModules have strict mode enabled by default.
-This is also discussed here: https://github.com/babel/babel/issues/7910
-   4. NOTE: You can see the same syntax error when slightly modifying above example and running it in `node` (without Dbux) but with strict mode enabled: `"use strict"; var public = 3;`.
-* See "[Adding Dbux to your build pipeline](#adding-dbux-to-your-build-pipeline)" on how to customize the babel config

 ## Issues on Windows